-Current Chemistry Investigators (CCI) provides students, teachers and the public with hands-on activities based on simple electrochemistry and electroanalytical concepts through tangible scientific role models.
-It also provides Irish researchers with valuable and beneficial experience in science communication, to help them develop skills to share their research to wider audiences.
-Using an Irish context, this project will create an appreciation for the role of chemistry research in everyday life, increasing interest in this vital area for the benefit of everyone’s future.
+CCI also provides Irish researchers at several Irish institutions with valuable and beneficial experience in science communication, helping them develop essential skills to share their research with wider audiences.
+The unique partnership model not only increases our accessibility, it also creates unique networking opportunities and sharing of resources and ideas.
+Using an Irish context, this the CCI project creates an appreciation for the role of chemistry in everyday life, increasing interest in this vital area for the benefit of everyone’s future.

 Meet the Team